 - Detailed information about the application procedure can be found on the website https://www.map.tf.fau.de

 - We are now able to award a limited number of merit-based MAP scholarships.
-Further financial support, in addition to e.g. DAAD grants, can be obtained by working as a student research assistant, positions widely available in the Faculty of Engineering.
+Further financial support, in addition to grants from organisations such as DAAD, can be obtained by working as a student research assistant.
+There are many such positions available at the Faculty of Engineering.

-- MAP educational grants: Students can apply for support in order to attend external events (language classes, workshops, conferences etc.) which supplement the course's academic and professional training programme.
+- MAP educational grants: Students can apply for support in order to attend external events (language classes, workshops, conferences, etc.) which are relevant to the degree programme.

-- MAP is a highly selective course with a limited class size.
+- MAP is a highly selective degree programme with a limited class size.
 With a very low student-to-faculty ratio, MAP students are well-cared for, both academically and pastorally.

-- The MAP programme is academically directed by two programme chairs and representatives of the four focal subjects.
-MAP is administratively organized by a programme office.
+- The content of the MAP degree programme is organised by two professors and representatives of the four focal subjects.
+MAP is administratively organised by a programme office

 - that is exclusively dedicated to the degree programme.
 Information for international students on a variety of topics, such as visa procedures and living and studying in Erlangen, is provided by the MAP office before they arrive.
 The MAP office also timetables lectures, practical modules and soft skills modules, administers exams, issues transcripts and provides personal support for all MAP students.